-By using the basic design elements and the combinations of them, will give you the tools to create balance, unity, harmony, transition, repetition, accent and proportion in landscaping a garden.
+By using the basic design elements and their combinations will provide the tools to create balance, unity, harmony, transition, repetition, accent and proportion for landscaping any garden.

 The elements of design as a whole may seem daunting when attempting to make decisions on landscaping and building a new garden, refreshing an older garden or simply adding a new range of plants.
-Taken one by one though the elements of design can be the very tools that will get you started.
+Taken one by one though, design elements can be the very tools that will get you started.

-Garden Rooms or spaces are just like the rooms inside our homes that we easily decorate.
-By the use of different materials in borders, plants, walls, paths, doorways, screens and clever planting we can create rooms in the garden and anchor the garden to the site to make it feel comfortable.
+Garden rooms or spaces are just like the rooms inside our homes that we so easily and often decorate.
+Using different materials in borders, plants, walls, paths, doorways, screens and clever planting, we can create rooms in the garden and anchor the garden to the site to make it not only pleasing to the eye but comfortable to be in.
 The rooms of a garden create order and make the space more manageable and safe.
 So, the house and garden are unified rather than separate spaces.

-Form of the garden is created by the shape and the contours of the plants you choose to grow.
-By combining certain shapes will allow you to define the style of the garden.
-Clever use of hedges, topiary but also plant types such as strong architecturally interesting foliage.
+Form is created by the shape and contours of the plants you choose to grow in the garden.
+By combining certain shapes in your planting will define the style of the garden—clever use of hedges, topiary but also strong architecturally interesting foliage and plants.

 Frame your view, just as a window inside the house frames the view of the garden, so too can elements in the garden or in the distance be framed.
-By screening out any distractions you can focus the eye to go to the desired object or view in the garden.
-For example looking through a trellis or along a symmetrical path creates a balance and organised composition in the garden.
-From inside the house as well, look at what plants or accents in the garden can be viewed through the windows.
+By screening out any distractions, you can focus the eye to go to the desired object or view in the garden.
+For example, looking through a trellis or a symmetrical path creates a balance and organised composition in the garden.
+From inside the house, look at what plants or accents in the garden can be viewed through the windows.

 A welcoming entrance creates a sense of transition from one area to another.
 A glimpse or introduction to what lies ahead.
 If the entrance is architecturally similar to the house it will create a unified space.

-Structures can be both aesthetic and also functional and can help in making the rooms in the garden or can screen the view and make it a visually interesting.
-If all around is richly diverse plantings or coloured plants, the structure can link the garden to the house in a smooth transition.
+Structures can be both aesthetic and also functional, and can help create rooms in the garden or can screen the view making it visually interesting.
+If the garden has richly diverse plantings the structure can link the garden to the house in a smooth transition.

 Now let’s look at my favourite part, the colour, textures, patterns and rhythm in the garden.

 Abundance is the only way I think gardens should be.
 Always full and generously planted with a diverse range and amount of plants so the garden is visually dynamic.
-Plant an ample number of plants that if needed you could share and not leave holes in the garden.
-Fill the garden with your basics and use lots of them to cut costs and remember to stagger the bloom time of accent plants so the garden is always spectacular.
+Plant in ample amounts that if needed you could share and not leave holes in the garden.
+Fill the garden with your basics, and remember to stagger the bloom time of accent plants so the garden is always spectacular.
 Abundance is easily created if you plant by height with taller plants and shrubs at the back through to low or groundcovers at the front.

-Mystery or curiosity can be created by glimpses in the distance or creating obscured views to highlights that are not seen immediately on entering the garden.
-Intriguing pathways that set up a surprise factor or excitement as one walks through giving a sense of anticipation.
+Mystery or curiosity can be created by glimpses in the distance or creating obscured views to focal points that are not seen immediately on entering the garden.
+Intriguing pathways that set up a surprise factor and excitement as one walks through, giving a sense of anticipation.

-Whimsy and fun in the garden in small amounts gives that personal touch and sense of fun and delight.
-I am not a fan of brightly coloured bits and pieces in the garden that to me seem garish and lack taste but a touch of whimsy here and there can be a terrific addition.
+Whimsy and fun in the garden provides that personal touch and sense of fun and delight.
+I am not a fan of brightly coloured bits and pieces but do like rust coloured sculptures and vintage inspired objects, obelisks etc. Mirrors, sculptures, statues, outdoor benches and much more.
+It all depends on personal taste.

-Style is created by careful choice of all the elements in the garden rooms.
-If the various elements like pots, furniture, artworks, birdbaths, obelisks and arches and the like are in the same style it will go towards a unified garden look.
+Style is created by careful choice of the elements in the garden rooms.
+If the various elements like pots, furniture, artworks, birdbaths, obelisks and arches are in the same style it will go towards a unified garden look.
 Contemporary versus vintage or, sleek and shiny versus rustic for example.
-Try to keep the elements the same age or the same style you are after, remembering that as the garden grows, the pieces will also age.
+Try to keep the elements the same age or the same style, remembering that as the garden grows, the pieces will also age.
 As they age will they still be the style you are after?
 So think about the materials things are made of as well as the style of the objects.